-Structural road maintenance is largely funded by central governments and by Transport for London in the capital.
+Structural road maintenance is largely funded by central governments and, in the capital, by Transport for London.
 In England, the funding is now allocated according to need, but there are other streams available (e.g. the Pothole Action Fund).
-According to the ALARM survey:
+According to the ALARM survey:10

-- In the 2017/18 financial year, the overall average budget for highway maintenance per authority which includes work on bridges, street lighting and cyclical processes like sweeping etc. stood at: £26.2m in England; £9.2m in London, and £8.1m in Wales.
-In England and Wales, well over half went on carriageway maintenance, and in London just under half. - The average cost to fill one pothole reactively is £74 in England, £89 in London and £60 in Wales.
-Planned maintenance per pothole costs less than this in England (£49) and London (£56), and about the same in Wales (£61).
+- In the 2017/18 financial year, the overall average budget for highway maintenance per authority which includes work on bridges, street lighting and cyclical processes like sweeping etc. stood at: £26.2m in England (excluding London); £9.2m in London, and £8.1m in Wales.
+In England (exc.
+London) and Wales, well over half went on carriageway maintenance, but in London it was just under half. - The average cost to fill one pothole reactively is £74 in England (exc.
+London), £89 in London and £60 in Wales.
+Planned maintenance per pothole costs less than this in England (exc.
+London) and London at £49 and £56 respectively; and about the same in Wales (£61).

-Authorities, however, are struggling to resource their maintenance duties, and most central funding is being allocated to national rather than local roads:
+Local authorities, however, are struggling to resource their maintenance duties, and most central funding is being allocated to national rather than local roads:

-- According to the ALARM survey, authorities in England, Wales and London in total reported a £555.7m shortfall in their annual carriageway maintenance budget or, on average, £3.3m each. - In 2016/17, £4.5 billion was spent on the maintenance of roads in England.
+- According to the ALARM survey, authorities in England (including London) and Wales reported a total shortfall of £555.7m in their annual carriageway maintenance budget or, on average, £3.3m each. - In 2016/17, £4.5 billion was spent on the maintenance of roads in England.
 Of this, £900 million was spent on roads managed by Highways England's motorways and A roads, and £3.6 billion on local authority managed roads.
-This means that a fifth of the funding was invested in only 2.4% of the network, i.e. the 4,400 miles of roads managed by Highways England. - The Local Government Association (LGA) says that the Government plans to spend £1.1 million per mile to maintain its strategic road network between 2015 and 2020, but is giving councils (England) just £21,000 per mile for the local roads they maintain over the same period. - According to Audit Scotland, while 13 authorities increased their maintenance spending between 2011/12 and 2014/15, overall council expenditure went down from £302m to £259m.
-Overall, councils spent £33 million (13%) less on planned and routine maintenance in 2014/15 than the Society of Chief Officers of Transportation Scotland (SCOTS) considers necessary to maintain the current condition of local roads.
+This means that a fifth of the funding was invested in only 2.4% of the network, i.e. the 4,400 miles of roads managed by Highways England.11 - The proportion of total road maintenance spending on minor roads (i.e. 'B', 'C' and unclassified roads) has fallen markedly, from 60% in 2009/10 (£2.51bn) to just 51% in 2016/7 (£1.87bn).12 - The Local Government Association (LGA) says that the Government plans to spend £1.1 million per mile to maintain its strategic road network between 2015 and 2020, but is giving councils (England) just £21,000 per mile for the local roads they maintain over the same period.13 - According to Audit Scotland, while 13 authorities increased their maintenance spending between 2011/12 and 2014/15, overall council expenditure went down from £302m to £259m.
+Overall, councils spent £33 million (13%) less on planned and routine maintenance in 2014/15 than the Society of Chief Officers of Transportation Scotland (SCOTS) considers necessary to maintain the current condition of local roads.14 d.
+Compensation claim costs